dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 ![Madlibs app with Angular and speech recognition](https://cdn.auth0.com/blog/madlibs/final-chrome.jpg)

 > **Note:** In other browsers that don't support speech recognition, the "Speak to Play" feature will not be displayed.
-Users will still be able to generate words automatically or type them manually.
+Users will still be able to generate words using the API or type them manually.

-Though our Madlibs app is relatively small, it has a lot of features and robust functionality, so we'll build it over a short series of tutorial articles.
+Though our Madlibs app is relatively small, it has a lot of features and robust functionality, so we'll build it over a short series of two tutorial articles.

 > **Note:** This tutorial moves quickly over the core Angular concepts.
 It's recommended that you have some experience with Angular before tackling the Madlibs app.
 You can check out the [Angular Tour of Heroes tutorial](https://angular.io/tutorial) or my [Real-World Angular Series](https://auth0.com/blog/real-world-angular-series-part-1/) to learn about Angular in-depth before beginning this tutorial.